xid-er/Fake-News-Detection/meta/meetings.md

 Notes:
 * Try setting up a venv in stlinux-11/12 and see if I can use CUDA to GPU-accelerate training
 * Able to look through lit review (earlier the better)

+## 27 Jan 2023

+Before meeting:
+* High F1 score
+* Background - literature review + explanations?
+* Complex model size is half a gigabyte.
+Any other options than PythonAnywhere?
+* Models seem to not do well with current fake news, but that's understandable right?

+Notes: